 - Endler’s Livebearers

 Keep in mind that not every small fish is cut out for a small aquarium, and you could see issues with fish aggression or stunted growth.
-While bettas might seem like the idea fish for a 5 gallon tank, it’s the absolute minimum size tank they should be kept in.
+While bettas might seem like the ideal fish for a 5-gallon tank, it’s the absolute minimum size tank they should be kept in.